-The saying, “Home is where the heart is,” couldn’t ring truer for Naja Vang, senior compliance analyst at Securian Financial.
+The saying, “Home is where the heart is,” couldn’t ring truer for Naja Vang, Securian Financial employee.

 By the time she was 10, Naja and her then five siblings had moved four times.
 Affordable housing was hard to come by.
 Each move was stressful for her parents — as they packed, figured out new schools and schedules, and moved into the next apartment or duplex — not knowing how long they’d stay.